leobudima/elogii-blog/content/how-much-does-delivery-management-software-cost.md

 Otherwise, you risk exceeding the budget in times when order volumes skyrocket, like Black Friday, Cyber Monday, or the Christmas shopping season.

-Here’s a free guide on how to prepare last-mile delivery logistics for Black Friday.
+> Here’s a free guide on how to prepare [**last-mile delivery logistics for Black Friday**](https://elogii.com/blog/last-mile-delivery-logistics-black-friday/ "last mile delivery logistics black friday").

 #### Cost per driver